flinker-app/docs/share-features.md

 The SHARE App is used by a variety of users, depending on company size, typically from project management or IT security and governance teams.
 It helps customers efficiently manage SharePoint sites, control access permissions, improve collaboration, and ensure data security and compliance.

->**💡 Empowered your organization by maintaining long-term flexibility with Microsoft.
+>**💡 Empowered your data and organization by maintaining long-term flexibility with Microsoft.
 Turn your Microsoft SharePoint and Teams into a hyper useful Common Data Environment (CDE) everbody is already in and enjoys!**

 #### Project & Workspace Managers
 * **Project Managers**: Streamlined project collaboration and document sharing, ensuring all team members have access to the latest information.